 For you to say you learned something, you have to be able to retrieve it later.
 Breaking a long lesson into short chunks of five minutes doesn’t enable learning unless the design allows for lots of spaced repetition and retrieval practice.
 You need something that triggers your brain to recall and/or apply the information you learned.

 4) Jobs that are highly repetitive are suited for microlearning.

-This is because spaced repetition or retrieval practice are built into the jobs themselves.
+This is because spaced repetition or retrieval practice is built into the jobs themselves.
 Workers can complete a short micro-lesson (perhaps on how to correctly stock a shelf or how to process a bank deposit transaction) and then do this same task over and over again in their real jobs.